Castle To Cathedral To Cashmere

 The journal of his stay is held in the British Library.
 He records that Elgin is a good castle and good town – “bon chastell et bonne ville”.

-Robert the Bruce retook Scotland in 1308 after Edward’s death in 1307.
-In his determination to eliminate any opportunity for the English to maintain a foothold in Scotland, he slighted Scottish castles.
+Robert the Bruce retook Scotland in 1308 after Edward died in 1307.
+He slighted Scottish castles in his determination to eliminate any opportunity for the English to maintain a foothold in Scotland.
 He finally succeeded at Elgin on his third attempt.

-The castle, having outlived its usefulness, fell into decay and was demolished in the 16th century.
+Having outlived its usefulness, the castle fell into decay and was demolished in the 16th century.
 The stone would have been recycled for local town development.

-Ladyhill is a prominent viewpoint.
-It provides an excellent opportunity to view the well preserved medieval street plan of Elgin.
+Ladyhill is a prominent viewpoint, providing an excellent opportunity to view Elgin’s well-preserved medieval street plan.

-It is the medieval street plan of Elgin that provides the next stage of the Castle to Cathedral to Cashmere tour.
+The medieval street plan of Elgin provides the next stage of the Castle to Cathedral to Cashmere tour.

 The town distinguished itself from the villages and countryside by the demarcation of its limits.